tytydraco/yessleep/out/Someone_keeps_leaving_letters_on_my_door.md

-I yelled into the house as I angrily removed my shoes and stomped into the living room where my husband sat confused with his phone in hand.“About… what?”
+I yelled into the house as I angrily removed my shoes and stomped into the living room where my husband sat confused with his phone in hand.
+“About… what?”
 He asked with a tone that matched his facial expression.